iamchrismiller/redis-notifier/README.md

   ```

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style-guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using grunt.

 ## Release History

+- 0.1.2 updated logger interface
 - 0.1.1 changed expire attribute to expired
 - 0.1.0 Initial release